SATIADENNIS/dev.graphene.works/docs/intro/environments.rst

 What's your interests?
 ========================

 What would you like to know more about Graphene Blockchain?
 Graphene Core is the Graphene blockchain implementation and command-line interface.
-If you are interested to know about Graphene blockchain background, history, and features, please visit `how.bitshares.works <https://docs.gph.ai/en/latest/#>`_ and `bitshares.org <https://bitshares.org/>`_ to read more information.

-If yo do not have a Graphene account yet, you can use Graphene UI wallet (`wallet.gph.ai <https://wallet.gph.ai>`_ ) or download a `Light Client Wallet <https://bitshares.org/download>`_  to create your Graphene account.
+If yo do not have a Graphene account yet, you can use Graphene UI wallet (`wallet.gph.ai <https://wallet.gph.ai>`_ ) to create your Graphene account.
 Here is the latest `Graphene-UI – Release <https://github.com/graphene-blockchain/graphene-ui/releases>`_ information.

 If your interests are trying and learning Graphene features, you might want to use Graphene TestNet to experience them.
 If you are a developer who is interested to contribute to the Graphene Core team, you could download a developer branch and learn more about Graphene-Core current Project might be a good start.
 Select an appropriate branch when you install Graphene-Core.